SolidLabResearch/Bashlib/bashlib/solid/README.md

 ```

 #### move
-This command moves files/resources from and to solid environments.
+This command moves files/resources from and to both the local filesystem and solid pods.
-Its functionality is equal to copying the files/resources from the source to the destination, and then removing the source.
+Its functionality is equal to copying the files/resources from the source to the destination, and then removing the source. **note: if the source is the local filesystem, files will not be removed, and the command will be identical to a copy.**
-Resources that cannot be read due to lack of authorization will be ignored.
+Resources that cannot be read due to lack of authorization will be ignored, but can be notified using the `--verbose` flag.
-Containers / directories are always be moved recursively.
+Containers/directories are always be copied recursively  by default.
 The command will error on trying to move a container to a file.
 Moving a file to a container will create a new file in the container with the same name, and **overwrite it if it already exists.**

+The `--all` flag can be set to include `.acl` files when moving.

 usage
 ```